MatthewHuk/ctm.fun-with-node/README.md

 # Overview

+Part 1.
 Write a new endpoint that checks a string for a palindrome and returns the following:

 | Status Code | Value | Description                   |
 | ----------- | ----- | ----------------------------- |